aptise/peter_sslers/docs/General_Management_Concepts.md

 PeterSSLers allows you to control how PrivateKeys are cycled on renewals or new orders.

-* `single_certificate` - This is the stame strategy the official LetsEncrypt client, Certbot, uses.
+* `single_use` - This is the stame strategy the official LetsEncrypt client, Certbot, uses.
 A new PrivateKey is generated for each Certificate.

 PeterSSLers is designed to host large amounts of websites, and aggressively cache the Certificates and keys into OpenResty/Nginx and Redis.
 Being able to recycle keys will use less memory and support more sites.
 The following options are available:

+* `single_use__reuse_1_year` - The certificate will be re-used for 1 year from date of creation, then be replaced by a new certificate with the same lifetime.
 * `account_daily` - The AcmeOrder/Certificate should use a PrivateKey generated for a
   unique ACME Account for the DAY the AcmeOrder is finalized.
 * `account_weekly` - The AcmeOrder/Certificate should use a PrivateKey generated for a